BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 ### Sales Tools

-The innova-book presents the progression of both the product's pre-development and its applications.
+The Innova-Book presents the progression of both the product's pre-development and its applications.

 Through numerous illustrations and a limited written description, the press-book conveys the product idea.